JoeLollo21/rulette/README.md

 - **MODIFIER**: Change one of your rules, by flipping it (consult the game host or the Flip board on the site) or applying it to another player.

 ## Credits
-- Game idea, visual assets, and sound effects from [Dropout](https://dropout.tv), formerly known as CollegeHumor.
+- Game idea, visual assets, and sound effects from Dropout.
 - Wheel mechanic code (TypeScript) comes from Jeffrey Soffer's "*The Price is Right* Wheel" Vercel project.

 ### Play the game [here](https://rulette.vercel.app)!